-A Military-eligible student that has been accepted to the University into a Department of Education approved program will need to supply their Certificate of Eligibility (COE), completed VONAPP, 22-1990 (New Benefits) 22-1995 (Change of benefits), 22-5490 (Dependents, Chapter 35) or 28-1905 (Vocational Rehabilitation) documents to their Military Finance Specialist in order to be certified to the Veterans' Administration for their first module.
-Once the student has enrolled in their second module with the University, they must then notify the VA Certifying Official in the Registrar's Office.
+Military-eligible students that have been accepted into Department of Education approved programs of study will need to supply their Certificates of Eligibility, completed VONAPPs, 22-1990 (New Benefits), 22-1995 (Change of benefits), 22-5490 (Dependents, Chapter 35), or 28-1905 (Vocational Rehabilitation) documents to their Military Finance Specialists in order to be certified to the VA for their first terms.
+Once the students have enrolled in their second terms, they must then notify the VA Certifying Official.
 All future enrollment changes must be sent to the VA Certifying Official.

-A paper version of the VA Form 22-1990e can be obtained from Post University's Certifying Official located in the Registrar's Office or via email request.
-A Veteran is paid benefits for actual credit hours in attendance.
-The Veteran must report any change of status after registration to the University's Certifying Official.
+A paper version of the VA Form 22-1990e can be obtained from Post University's Certifying Official or via email request.
+Veterans are paid benefits for actual credit hours in attendance.
+Veterans must report any changes of status after registration to Post University's Certifying Official.

-Eligibility for VA benefits is on a term-by-term basis.
-Veteran students who do not make satisfactory academic progress (GPA falls below 2.0) will be informed if they will be placed on probation by the VA.
-They will be given one term in which to meet satisfactory academic progress standards or Veteran benefits will be terminated.
+Eligibility for VA benefits is determined on a term-by-term basis.
+Veteran students who do not make Satisfactory Academic Progress (their cumulative grade point averages fall below 2.0) will be informed if they will be placed on probation by the VA.
+They will be given one term in which to meet Satisfactory Academic Progress standards or their veteran benefits will be terminated.

-5.9 For Questions Regarding Financial Aid or Payment Contacts
+5.11 For Questions Regarding Financial Aid or Payment Contacts

-Financial Aid
+Main Campus Financial Aid

 Office of Student Finance Post University P.O.
-Box 2540 800 Country Club Road Waterbury, CT 06723-2540 Telephone: 800.345.2562
+Box 2540 800 Country Club Road Waterbury, CT 06708-2540 Telephone: 800.345.2562